redBorder/redborder-documentation/docs/guides/integrations/zabbix.md

     The `Zabbix Username` and `Zabbix Password` are the credentials used to log in to the Zabbix web interface.

 !!! warning "Important"
     Ensure that the user has appropriate permissions and has also created a `Zabbix Token` with the necessary permissions to access the Zabbix API.
+(Search how to generate API token in official Zabbix documentation).

 ## Configuring redBorder Web UI to Use the Zabbix API

+To configure Zabbix in Redborder Web, follow these steps:

 1. Navigate to `Tools -> Integrations`.
 2. Click on the card titled **"Zabbix API Integration"** (click the "Start" button).